tonylira0327/forgn_agnt/_mindoc_media/SIX_ARE_INDICTED_AS_JAPAN_AGENTS_(TOKYO_SIX).md

 ---
 page: source
-title: Six Indicted for failure to register as Foreign Agents
+title: Six Indicted for Failure to Register as Foreign Agents
 media_type: image

 _title: Six Indicted for Failing to Register as Japanese Foreign Agents